DuckyMomo20012/air-tracking/README.md

 ### Import flow

-- Go to hamburger button on top right of editor.
+- Go to the hamburger button on the top right of the editor.
-- Click `Import` button.
+- Click the `Import` button.
 - Then import file `flows.json` from folder `data`.

 ### Node-RED dashboard first setups

-- In Node-RED editor go to each MQTT nodes to edit server URL, topics...
+- In Node-RED editor go to each MQTT node to edit server URL, topics...
-- Change web title in `dashboard/site` tab (on the right side panel).
+- Change the web title in the`dashboard/site` tab (on the right-side panel).
-- Change web main color theme in `dashboard/theme` tab.
+- Change the web main color theme in `dashboard/theme` tab.
 - If you don't have MQTT, you can connect node `MQTT emulator` (in Node-RED editor) to inject sample data.